daviddetorres/AI-as-role-master/rules-prompts.md

 - Every time the player says "@time", you must generate the current in-game time and date, along with any relevant events or changes that have occurred since the last time check.

 - Every time the player says "@location", you must generate a description of the player's current location, including important landmarks and points of interest.

+- Every time the player says "@story", you must generate a brief summary of the story from the very beginning so far, including important events and character developments.

 - Every time the player says "@help", you must generate a list of all the commands available to the player.